FRC-3637-Daleks/dalek_laser/README.md

 This service just runs the scanner node, attaching the necessary hardware and publishing the scans to /scan.

+There is also a static transform published from this node which MUST be calibrated to match where the scanner is mounted to the robot.

+### camera

+This container runs the camera which it looks for at `/dev/video0`.
+You may need to `sudo chmod 666 /dev/video0` to give it access but this should only happen when the USB port changes, not every restart.

+This will publish both raw and rectified images on the `/arducam/*` topics (use `rostopic list` to see).
+You should always use the `compressed` versions when trying to view them.
+Note that it runs only at 5fps but with max resolution.
+The theory here is that correction against the apriltags doesn't need to occur often or recently, just regularly.

+The camera is calibrated with files in the container, as well as configured (exposure, brightness settings, etc).
+These settings can be changed by modifying the config in the dalek_apriltag folder and rebuilding.
+Alternatively, you can make a new file outside the container and create a *bind mount* to inside the container, and then pass in a file argument pointing at the bound file so that you don't need to rebuild.

+Recalibration was done with http://wiki.ros.org/camera_calibration/Tutorials/MonocularCalibration which you can run locally pointing your ROS_MASTER at the robot while tethered, or by connecting the camera over USB to a local machine and running the publisher there as well.

+### apriltag

+This container runs the apriltag algorithm and publishes a pose with covariance to `/apriltag/pose`.
+It also publishes frames for apriltags it sees as well as tag bundles

+Tag bundles are specified in the `reefscape.yaml` config in the `dalek_apriltag/config` folder.
+They define the location of apriltags relative to some common landmark.
+The `full_field` bundle is used for localization, all tags are defined relative to the field origin.
+NOTE: this was a pain to make, because FIRST's conventions for angles are different from ROS'.
+If you need to make fixes here, just adjust the positions, NOT the quaternions.

+Another very important piece is the static transform published in `apriltag_detector.launch`.
+The `base_to_camera` transform specifically.
+This defines the location of the camera relative to the robot center.
+Currently it's defined as 30cm forward, centered left/right, and 15cm off the floor.
+This is SURELY wrong and MUST be corrected or it WONT work.
+Consult the CAD, or make measurements to the tip of the lens to get this transform.

+This also includes a quaternion which describes the camera as facing directly in front of the robot.

+Adjusting this correctly is much harder as the camera frame has Z facing out of the lens as opposed to X, so any angle adjustment has to be made on top of this one.
+Pray that the camera is actually mounted perfectly straight (it's not).

+Ask a mentor to ask another mentor for help producing the corrected value if an angle offset is discovered.
+Preferrably, level the camera mechnanically so this value is right.

+### pose_fusion

+This container takes in the information from odometry and the apriltag poses and fuses it together with a Kalman filter.
+Sadly this hasn't been tuned at all.
+The covariance values for the apriltags and for the odometry are completely guessed.
+If you read the code for for the apriltag publisher in dalek_apriltag/src you can adjust some parameters to try and get better values.

+This really needs some in person tuning.
+You can see all the different poses and their covariances being fused by opening the RVIZ file in this directory while `ROS_MASTER_URI` is pointed at the robot.
+You can see the tags it sees, the odometry, the way it adjusts over time.

+In the robot code there is a command now to IGNORE vision measurements and just go off odom.
+By making it a command it can be bound to a driver button to use in a match to bail on the vision.

 ### nt_bridge

 This service is the network tables to ROS bridge I found that suited our needs best.
 In the future it should be changed to a submodule and then their repo should be forked with our modifications.